hanzala123/world-clock-appindicator/README.md

 ```bash
 python3 main.py
 ```
-There is also a desktop file which is Executable .desktop file included which can be used to run the application.
-The .desktop file can also be moved to ~/.config/autostart/ for auto starting the app when you log in.
+There is also a desktop file which is Executable .desktop file included which can be used to automatically run the application when the user logs in.
+The .desktop file needs to be moved to ```~/.config/autostart/``` directory.
 ** Make sure you change the \<username\> in line 4 of the .desktop file with your username before running it.

 ## Contributing